Recruiting organisation: Eindhoven University of Technology, Eindhoven, The Netherlands.

 Teamwork is central to safe and effective patient care in complex care contexts.
 Yet, acute care teams often experience that maintaining effective collaborative functioning is difficult, especially during stressful medical emergency events.
 Wearable technology applications (such as wrist worn physiological sensors) represent a crucial opportunity for providing teams with real-time feedback to support their effectiveness.
 So far, the use of wearable tools for teams is hampered by a lack of knowledge about what data is most meaningful and how it can be used for team support and augmentation in practice.
-Would you be interested to help us solve these issues?
-Then we are looking for you!

 The Cognitive Science and Artificial Intelligence department at Tilburg University is part of the Tilburg School of Humanities and Digital Sciences.
 The department emphasizes innovative cutting-edge research in those areas of cognitive science that bring together psychological and computational theories and methodologies.
 The group is responsible for the Bachelor and the Master program Cognitive Science & Artificial Intelligence, is co-responsible for the university-wide data science Master program Data Science & Society, and is affiliated with the Jheronimus Academy of Data Science (http://www.jads.nl).
 Researchers in the Cognitive Science and Artificial Intelligence track have access to computer clusters, experimental lab facilities, and the virtual and mixed reality DAF Technology Lab and its sensing technologies (https://www.tilburguniversity.edu/campus/experiencing-virtual-reality/).
 Moreover, researchers play an important role in Mind Labs (http://www.mind-labs.eu), an initiative that fosters collaborations between knowledge institutions and corporations in the field of interactive technologies and behavior.